caseyfenton/windsurfd/README.md

 # Windsurf Daemon (windsurfd)

+This has been depreciated as of late 2024 due to better built-in windsurf tooling (finally)

 A daemon process that monitors and automatically executes commands in specified directories.

 ## Quick Start Guide